 - Discipline helps your child learn the natural results of their behaviour.
 For example, if your child leaves their favourite book outside, it may get wet and damaged.

 - Discipline helps to maintain some order.
 Consistent, loving discipline at home gives you the best chance of helping your child be healthy, happy, and well-adjusted.

 Physical punishment forces your child to meet your expectations.
 Physical punishment keeps a child dependent and fearful.
-It can harm her sense of dignity and self-worth.
+It can harm their sense of dignity and self-worth.

 Never resort to physical punishment that physically or emotionally hurts your child.
 Spanking, slapping, beating, belittling, and screaming at children of any age does more harm than good.
 Below are some reasons why.

-- The child may stop misbehaving for a moment, but physical and emotional punishment teaches her that it is okay to hit and yell when she is upset or angry.
+- The child may stop misbehaving for a moment, but physical and emotional punishment teaches them that it is okay to hit and yell when they are upset or angry.
 Remember that you are your child’s role model.
 Children, who are hit, grow up thinking that hitting is a way to solve problems.

 - Physical punishment, like hitting or spanking, can harm your child.
 Sometimes in the anger of the moment, you may hit your child harder than intended.

 - Physical punishment teaches your child to behave out of fear of being hit.
-This will not teach her positive behaviour skills.
-What it will teach her is that it is okay to misbehave as long as she does not get caught.
+This will not teach them positive behaviour skills.
+What it will teach them is that it is okay to misbehave as long as they do not get caught.

 - Physical punishment gives your child attention.
-If this is the only time she gets attention, she is likely to continue misbehaving.
+If this is the only time they get attention, they are likely to continue misbehaving.
 To a child, any attention is better than no attention.

 - Every time you use physical punishment, you lose the opportunity to model a positive coping skill for your child.
 You are your child’s first teacher.
 It is a big responsibility.